-The Direct student loan consolidation is a process where you can combine (consolidate) your multiple federal student loans into a single loan to simplify it.
+Direct student loan consolidation is a process where you can combine (consolidate) your multiple federal student loans into a single loan to simplify it.

 It will minimize your risk and still, you will be holding the benefits of federal loans.
 Student loan consolidation will help you get beneficial federal loan program perks like additional loan repayment plans and forgiveness programs.

-Note - There is no application fee to consolidate your federal education loans into a Direct Consolidation loan.
+Note - There is no application fee to consolidate your federal education loans into a direct consolidation loan.